informalict/weather/README.md

 {"city_name": "London", "country_code": "GB"}
 ```
 2. Weather
-* Get current weather condition at the moment and save that for later statistis
+* Get current weather condition at the moment and save that for later statistics
 ```
 GET "/weather/{id}"
 ```